 - Identification of knowledge, competencies, and skills for subject access

 - Webinar “Knowledge Organization and Skills“, 31 August 2022

 - Survey of competency standards and gap analysis related to subject access (in progress)

-- Public consultation, collecting feedback and revision of recommendation (in progress)
+- Public consultation, collecting feedback, and revision of recommendations (in progress)